kubestash/docs/docs/concepts/crds/backupconfiguration/index.md

 - **repositories :** specifies a list of repository information where the backed up data will be stored.
 KubeStash will create the respective `Repository` CRs using this information.
 Each repository consists of the following fields:
   - **name :** specifies the name of the `Repository`.
   - **backend :** specifies the name of the backend where this repository will be initialized.
 This should point to a backend name specified in `.spec.backends` section.
 For using a default backend, keep this field empty.
+  - **verificationStrategy :** specifies the name of the verification strategy which will be used to verify the backed up data in this repository.
   - **directory :** specifies the path inside the backend where the backed up data will be stored.
   - **encryptionSecret :** refers to the Secret containing the encryption key which will be used to encrypt the backed up data.
 You can refer to a Secret of a different namespace by providing `name` and `namespace` fields.
 This field is optional.
 No encryption secret is required for `VolumeSnapshot` backups.
   - **deletionPolicy :** specifies what to do when you delete a `Repository` CR.
 The valid values for this field are:
     - **Delete :** This will delete just the `Repository` CR from the cluster but keep the backed up data in the remote backend.
 This is the default behavior.
     - **WipeOut :** This will delete the `Repository` CR as well as the backed up data from the backend.

+**spec.verificationStrategies**

+`spec.verificationStrategies` specifies a list of backup verification configurations.
+Each verificationStrategies has the following fields:
+- **name :** indicates the name of this strategy.
+- **restoreOption :** specifies the restore target and addonInfo for backup verification.
+  - **target :** indicates the target application where the data will be restored for verification.
+This field consists of `apiGroup`, `kind`, `name` and `namespace`.
+The backup target can be in a different namespace than the `BackupConfiguration`.
+  - **addon :** specifies addon configuration that will be used to backup the target.
+Addon has the following fields:
+    - **name :** specifies the name of the addon that will be used for the backup purpose.
+    - **tasks :** specifies a list of backup tasks and their configuration parameters.
+To learn about the fields under `task`, see [Task Reference](#task-reference).
+    - **containerRuntimeSettings :** specifies runtime settings for the backup executor container.
+More information can be found [here](#container-level-runtime-settings).
+    - **jobTemplate :** specifies runtime configurations for the backup Job.
+More information can be found [here](#podtemplate-spec).
+- **verifySchedule :** specifies the schedule of backup verification in Cron format, see https://en.wikipedia.org/wiki/Cron.
+- **function :** specifies the name of a `Function` CR that defines a container definition which will execute the verification logic for a particular application.
+- **volumes :** indicates the list of volumes that should be mounted on the verification job.
+- **volumeMounts :** specifies the mount for the volumes specified in `Volumes` section.
+- **type :** indicate the types of verifier that will verify the backup.
+Valid types are:
+  - **RestoreOnly :** KubeStash will create a RestoreSession with the tasks provided in BackupConfiguration's verificationStrategies section.
+  - **File :** KubeStash will restore the data and then create a job to check if the files exist or not.
+This type is recommended for workload backup verification.
+  - **Query :** KubeStash operator will restore data and then create a job to run the queries.
+This type is recommended for database backup verification.
+  - **Script :** KubeStash operator will restore data and then create a job to run the script.
+This type is recommended for database backup verification.
+- **file :** specifies the file paths information whose existence will be checked for backup verification.
+  - **paths :** specifies the list of paths whose existence will be checked.
+These paths must be absolute paths.
+- **query :** specifies the queries to be run to verify backup.
+  - **mySQL :** specifies queries option for `MySQL` database.
+Each query has the following fields:
+    - **database :** refers to the database name being checked for existence.
+    - **table :** refers to the table name being checked for existence in specified Database.
+    - **rowCount :** represents the number of row to be checked in the specified Table.
+This has the following fields:
+      - **operator :** represents the operation that will be done on the given Value.
+The valid values for this field are `Equal`, `NotEqual`, `LessThan`, `LessThanOrEqual`, `GreaterThan` and `GreaterThanOrEqual`.
+      - **value :** represents the numerical value of the desired output.
+  - **mariaDB :** specifies queries option for `MariaDB` database.
+Each query has the following fields:
+    - **database :** refers to the database name being checked for existence.
+    - **table :** refers to the table name being checked for existence in specified Database.
+    - **rowCount :** represents the number of row to be checked in the specified Table.
+This has the following fields:
+      - **operator :** represents the operation that will be done on the given Value.
+The valid values for this field are `Equal`, `NotEqual`, `LessThan`, `LessThanOrEqual`, `GreaterThan` and `GreaterThanOrEqual`.
+      - **value :** represents the numerical value of the desired output.
+  - **postgres :** specifies queries option for `Postgres` database.
+Each query has the following fields:
+    - **database :** refers to the database name being checked for existence.
+    - **schema :** refers to the schema name being checked for existence in specified Database.
+    - **table :** refers to the table name being checked for existence in specified Database.
+    - **rowCount :** represents the number of row to be checked in the specified Table.
+This has the following fields:
+      - **operator :** represents the operation that will be done on the given Value.
+The valid values for this field are `Equal`, `NotEqual`, `LessThan`, `LessThanOrEqual`, `GreaterThan` and `GreaterThanOrEqual`.
+      - **value :** represents the numerical value of the desired output.
+  - **mongoDB :** specifies queries option for `MongoDB` database.
+Each query has the following fields:
+    - **database :** refers to the database name being checked for existence.
+    - **collection :** refers to the collection name being checked for existence in specified Database.
+    - **documentCount :** represents the number of document to be checked in the specified Collection.
+This has the following fields:
+      - **operator :** represents the operation that will be done on the given Value.
+The valid values for this field are `Equal`, `NotEqual`, `LessThan`, `LessThanOrEqual`, `GreaterThan` and `GreaterThanOrEqual`.
+      - **value :** represents the numerical value of the desired output.
+  - **elasticsearch :** specifies queries option for `Elasticsearch` database.
+Each query has the following fields:
+    - **index :** refers to the index name being checked for existence.
+  - **redis :** specifies queries option for `Redis` database.
+Each query has the following fields:
+    - **index :** refers to the database index being checked for existence.
+    - **dbSize :** specifies the number of keys in the specified Database.
+  - **singlestore :** specifies queries option for `Singlestore` database.
+Each query has the following fields:
+    - **database :** refers to the database name being checked for existence.
+    - **table :** refers to the table name being checked for existence in specified Database.
+    - **rowCount :** represents the number of row to be checked in the specified Table.
+This has the following fields:
+      - **operator :** represents the operation that will be done on the given Value.
+The valid values for this field are `Equal`, `NotEqual`, `LessThan`, `LessThanOrEqual`, `GreaterThan` and `GreaterThanOrEqual`.
+      - **value :** represents the numerical value of the desired output.
+  - **msSQLServer :** specifies queries option for `MSSQLServer` database.
+Each query has the following fields:
+    - **database :** refers to the database name being checked for existence.
+    - **schema :** refers to the schema name being checked for existence in specified Database.
+    - **table :** refers to the table name being checked for existence in specified Database.
+    - **rowCount :** represents the number of row to be checked in the specified Table.
+This has the following fields:
+      - **operator :** represents the operation that will be done on the given Value.
+The valid values for this field are `Equal`, `NotEqual`, `LessThan`, `LessThanOrEqual`, `GreaterThan` and `GreaterThanOrEqual`.
+      - **value :** represents the numerical value of the desired output.
+- **script :** specifies the script to be run to verify backup.
+This has the following fields:
+  - **location :** specifies the absolute path of the script file's location.
+  - **args :** specifies the arguments to be provided with the script.
+- **retryConfig :** specifies the behavior of the retry mechanism in case of a verification failure.
+This has the following fields:
+  - **maxRetry :** specifies the maximum number of times KubeStash should retry the backup/restore process.
+By default, KubeStash will retry only 1 time.
+  - **delay :** the amount of time to wait before next retry.
+If you don't specify this field, KubeStash will retry immediately.
+Format: 30s, 2m, 1h etc.
+- **sessionHistoryLimit :** specifies how many BackupVerificationSessions and associate resources KubeStash should keep for debugging purpose.
+The default value is 1.
+- **runtimeSettings :** allow to specify Resources, NodeSelector, Affinity, Toleration, ReadinessProbe etc. To know more about the fields in `runtimeSettings`, see [Runtime Settings](#runtime-settings)

 **spec.paused**